 Braising involves cooking the meat fully submerged in a flavoursome liquid at a low temperature (somewhere in the 60C – 80C range) for a long period of time (over 2 hours).
 The connective tissue softens and the tough collagen turns to gelatin producing succulent and tender meat.

-This is the best method to tenderise goat or mutton.
+This is the best method to tenderise goat or mutton or lamb.

 It is important to note that this is marinating to tenderise, which requires a small amount of an acid (e.g. lemon juice, vinegar, yoghurt or buttermilk), or an enzymatic ingredient (e.g. Bromelain from Pineapple, Papain from Papaya, Actividin from Kiwifruit to Ficin from Figs) for the tenderisation process.